Skip to main content

 Installation Wizard

-7. Public IP: Confirm your server's public IP address
+7. Public IP — confirm your VPS public IP

 After Reboot